-Miles of hiking and biking trails, stunning scenery, and an array of wineries and museums make the Grand Valley a popular destination for visitors and locals alike.
+Miles of hiking and biking trails, stunning scenery, and an array of wineries and museums make Grand Junction a popular destination for visitors and locals alike.
 The mountains and valleys near Grand Junction offer secluded spots to enjoy nature or find adventure — the choice is yours.
-Remote enough to give you a feel for the Wild West, yet conveniently located near Interstate 70, the Grand Valley offers outdoor enthusiasts, families, foodies and everyone else plenty of options for a great vacation in Western Colorado.
+Remote enough to give you a feel for the Wild West, yet conveniently located near Interstate 70, the area offers outdoor enthusiasts, families, foodies and everyone else plenty of options for a great vacation in Western Colorado.

 Among the area’s most recognizable attractions is its wealth of vineyards.
 Back in the early 20th century, the region was booming with wineries until Prohibition put an end to it.
 Local vintners didn’t return until the 1970s.
-Now there are several dozen wineries in and around Grand Junction and Palisade.
-The Grand Valley’s vineyards produce as much as 80 percent of Colorado’s total wine.
+Now there are several dozen wineries in the Grand Junction area.
+The vineyards produce as much as 80 percent of Colorado’s total wine.

-The best way to enjoy the Grand Valley’s wineries is by touring the Palisade Fruit & Wine Byway, a 30-mile-long stretch of rural roads that begins in the picturesque town of Palisade and winds through the wine-growing areas of East Orange Mesa.
+The best way to enjoy Grand Junction’s wineries is by touring the Fruit & Wine Byway, a 30-mile-long stretch of rural roads that winds through the wine-growing areas of East Orange Mesa.
 The byway is perfect for both four- and two-wheeled vehicles and is a popular route for bicyclists.
 This is the highest density of wineries in the state, and all businesses are family-owned, ensuring visitors get the personal treatment from the owners.
 Vineyard and orchard tours are also available along the trail.

-Not all throughways in the Grand Valley involve grapes, however.
+Not all throughways in Grand Junction involve grapes, however.
 The area is renowned for its hiking trails Hiking Trails, thanks to the remote landscapes, plentiful wildlife and geological wonders.
 Dozens of trails are easily reached from Grand Junction, including the nearby Colorado National Monument and Grand Mesa National Forest.

 In the national forest, the Crag Crest National Recreation Trail’s popularity among hikers attests to its austere beauty.
 A 10-mile loop that traverses stands of spruce and fir trees, meadows, and ridges, Crag Crest is a tough but rewarding introduction to the area’s wild side.
 Like other trails in Western Colorado, you can expect to see plenty of critters such as birds, porcupines and more.
 Deer and elk are plentiful in the mornings and evenings, and lucky visitors may catch a glimpse of native foxes.